Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 **Features**:
 - Embark on a detailed analysis to understand how the different ranges of features affect weekly sales.
 Explore the impact of various feature ranges on sales, considering both date-wise and store-wise perspectives.
 - This examination covers features such as type, size, holiday, temperature, fuel price, CPI, unemployment, and multiple markdowns.
-The comprehensive study ensures a thorough grasp of how each feature uniquely influences the data, offering valuable insights into sales patterns.
+The comprehensive study ensures a thorough grasp of how each feature uniquely influences the data, offering valuable insights into sales patterns...

 **Prediction**:
 - Users provide input parameters such as date, store, department, holiday, temperature, fuel price, CPI, unemployment, and multiple markdowns.
 Leveraging the pre-trained Random Forest Regressor model stored in a pickle file, the system predicts weekly sales based on the user's input.